IBM/sail/README.md

 Supported `OPTION` include:

 - tensorflow
+- tensorflow_arm64
 - pytorch
 - river
 - ray
 - dev
 - tests
-- examples - to run notebooks and examples
+- examples : to run notebooks and examples
-- all - all of the above
+- all : all of the above
+- all_arm64 : Apple ARM64 version all of the above

 Sail has an additional dependency on Scikit-Multiflow which can be installed as follows: